olifon/sandbox-js/README.md

-# Chroot JS
+# JailJS

 This small javascript library can sandbox javascript, this means that the javascript gets a new global root.
 You can run any javascript code that may be malicious.
-It is a safe sandbox that the javascript can't exit and where you have full control over.
+It is a safe sandbox that the javascript can't escape and where your main code has full control over such as inspecting objects, evaling code in different ways, timeouts, invoking functions, adding API functions, etc. Most of the sandboxes expose a lot of functions and objects to the code.
+Most of those exposed objects are not needed for the code.
+Also they have very limited API for the sandbox, most of them can only execute code and print a (primitive) returned value.

+This sandbox however can do a lot of things.
+You can insert your own API functions that are exposed to code in the sandbox, set what the sandbox is allowed to, add Synchronous functions (if those functions are invoked, the sandbox 'freezes' and waits for a return from the main) and Asynchronous functions, it runs the sandbox in a different thread with a different javascript context (so that it can never block your main program), invoke functions and wait on promises, staring up multiple sandboxes concurrently, and you can inspect (or modify) any javascript object using the API with this sandbox, including custom made javascript objects.
+Objects supported out of the box: all primitives including symbol and bigint, arrays, promise, functions, map, set, date, and more.

 ## Getting Started